 - Do not drink, swim, wade, use personal watercraft, water ski or boat in waters where there is a visible bloom. - Wash your skin and clothing with soap and water if you have contact with algae or discolored or smelly water. - Keep pets away from the area.
 Waters where there are algae blooms are not safe for animals.
 Pets and livestock should have a different source of water when algae blooms are present. - Do not cook or clean dishes with water contaminated by algae blooms.
 Boiling the water will not eliminate the toxins. - Eating fillets from healthy fish caught in freshwater lakes experiencing blooms is safe.
-Rinse fish fillets with tap or bottled water, throw out the guts and cook fish well. - Do not eat shellfish in waters with algae blooms.
+Rinse fish fillets with tap or bottled water, throw out the guts and cook the fish to proper temperature. - Do not eat shellfish in waters with algae blooms.

-To see sample results and report an algal bloom, visit: https://floridadep.gov/dear/algal-bloom/content/algal-bloom-sampling-results
+To see sample results and report an algal bloom, visit: floridadep.gov/AlgalBloom